tbooth/pod5_by_pore/tests/README.md

 $ snakemake --use-conda -j1 --config input=tests/integration ppp=100
 ```

-## integration
+## integration directory

 This directory contains some toy data files to test the whole workflow.
 These are useful for:

-* CI testing (which is enabled on GitHub)
+* CI testing (which is enabled as a GitHub action)
 * Checking the workflow runs on your local environment
 * Auto-generating the unit tests
 * Generating workflow/dag.dot (and from this workflow/dag.png)

-DAG generation command is:
+To make a picture of the DAG the command is:

 ```
-$ snakemake --configfile tests/integration.yaml --dag
+$ snakemake --configfile tests/integration.yaml --dag > workglow/dag.dot
 ```

-## unit
+## unit directory

 This directory contains the auto-generated unit tests created by Snakemake: